 Have you ever watched a documentary and seen an Air Traffic Controller’s radar screen?
-It looks complete chaos!
+It looks like complete chaos!
 Dots moving all over the place surrounded by numbers and arrows, how do they keep control of all that stuff?

-Aircraft avoid each other by two means.
-First, by visual separation from the pilots, but when in cloud, at night or up high, air traffic control give the pilots headings, altitudes, speeds & direction to maintain separation clearances from other aircraft using their radar & radio communications.
+Aircraft avoid each other by two means: First, by visual separation from the pilots, but when in cloud, at night, or up high, air traffic control give the pilots headings, altitudes, speeds & direction to maintain separation clearances from other aircraft using their radar & radio communications.